Tesla Powerwall 2 Review

 Installation

 Note: The installation guide says the following: Powerwall has a pump and fan that produce a gentle hum during operation, comparable to a typical refrigerator.
 The noise level depends on the ambient temperature and the power level of operation.
-Consider these noise levels when choosing where to install Powerwall.
+Consider these noise levels when choosing where to install your Powerwall.

 The Tesla Backup Gateway requires a network connection.
 I had already installed an 8-port switch in my garage for other smart home and solar kit.